 - 4. Section 95(1) of the Duties Act provides an exemption from transfer duty for a dutiable transaction that has been entered into or occurred for charitable or similar public purposes.1 - 5.
-Section 95(2) of the Duties Act provides that the exemption does not apply if the person liable to pay duty on the transaction is a relevant body, or is related to a relevant body, unless a beneficial body determination is in force in respect of that relevant body. - 6.
-Section 95(3) of the Duties Act provides that a person liable to pay duty on a dutiable transaction is related to a relevant body if - (a) the person holds the dutiable property the subject of the transaction as trustee of a trust; and - (b) the relevant body is a beneficiary under the trust, whether it has a vested share, is contingently entitled or is a potential beneficiary under a discretionary trust, unless - - (i) the trust is a discretionary trust; and
+If the transaction is exempt from transfer duty or landholder duty, the transaction will also be exempt from foreign transfer duty or foreign landholder duty if it were to otherwise apply to the transaction. - 6.
+Section 95(2) of the Duties Act provides that the exemption does not apply if the person liable to pay duty on the transaction is a relevant body, or is related to a relevant body, unless a beneficial body determination is in force in respect of that relevant body. - 7.
+Section 95(3) of the Duties Act provides that a person liable to pay duty on a dutiable transaction is related to a relevant body if - (a) the person holds the dutiable property the subject of the transaction as trustee of a trust; and - (b) the relevant body is a beneficiary under the trust, whether it has a vested share, is contingently entitled or is a potential beneficiary under a discretionary trust, unless - - (i) the trust is a discretionary trust; and - (ii) the Commissioner decides in a particular case that it would be inequitable for the person to be treated as related to the relevant body.

-1 Section 168 of the Duties Act provides that a landholder acquisition is exempt from landholder duty in circumstances where, if the landholder's land were to be taken to be the property of the relinquishing person, a transfer of that land from the relinquishing person to the acquiring person would be exempt from transfer duty.
+Section 168 of the Duties Act provides that a landholder acquisition is exempt from landholder duty in circumstances where, if the landholder's land were to be taken to be the property of the relinquishing person, a transfer of that land from the relinquishing person to the acquiring person would be exempt from transfer duty.